 What education did you need to pursue this career?
 How did it prepare you for your current role?

-I needed a BS in accounting, but I continued on to get my MS in accounting and my CPA license.
+I needed a bachelor of science in accounting, but I continued on to get my master's in accounting and my CPA license.
 Continuing to get your master's isn't necessary, but I found it helped me to get a deeper understanding of accounting.
-I would say if you go into public accounting, a CPA license is needed, but even if you don't, the amount that you learn studying for the exams is a big help.
+I would say if you go into public accounting, a CPA license is needed.
+But even if you don't, the amount you learn studying for the exams is a big help.

 What was the job search like after graduating with your degrees?